SEPM-Group11-Mentcare/Frontend_MentCare/README.md

 To clone and run this project, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](https://npmjs.com)) installed on your computer.

+**As the Backend is not deployed, you'll need to clone the Backend repository to run the website.**

 - Prequisite: VSCode or Other IDE / Editor

 - From your CLI, Terminal or SHELL: